helins/mprop.cljc/README.md

  :smallest [[]]}
 ```

-It does the job but it is not effictive: if an assertion fails, you do not know which one.
+It does the job but it is not effective: if an assertion fails, you do not know which one.
 Neither `:result` nor `:result-data` enlighten us and
 we are left blind.

 Now consider this first alternative: